 PROTECTION.
-Materials used to increase the fire resistance of structural wood members and connections.
+Materials used to increase the fire resistance of members, assemblies, and connections.

 - COVER.
-A sacrificial layer of a material, such as wood or a gypsum panel product, that is used to protect a surface of an underlying structural wood member and/or connection from direct fire exposure for a specified time (e.g. wood boards or gypsum panel products directly attached to a wood beam). - MEMBRANE.
+A sacrificial layer of a material, such as wood or a gypsum panel product, that is used to protect one or more surfaces of an underlying member and/or connection from direct fire exposure for a specified time (e.g. wood boards or gypsum panel products directly attached to a wood beam). - MEMBRANE.
 A sacrificial layer typically composed of panels, such as wood structural panels or gypsum panels, that protects an assembly from direct fire exposure for a specified time (e.g. gypsum wallboard ceiling used to protect a floor-ceiling assembly).